magnettic-app/.github/profile/README.md

-# Magnettic - Build prototypes... really fast.
+# Magnettic

-Figma to code in minutes for anyone on your team.
+Building the next generation of prototyping tools, powered by context-aware AI to align teams, clarify ideas, and unlock better work.

-Join our waitlist at [magnettic.io](https://magnettic.io/).
+Sign up for the waitlist at [magnettic.io](https://magnettic.io/).